J24681357/gtfbotfithusim/files/manual.md

   - The amount of experience points that you earn in Arcade are reduced from Career races.
 3. There are 50 levels to rank up in your life as a GTF driver.
 These levels can unlock new events, features and prize cars.
   - To see more information about level unlocks/rewards, you can use the **/database GTF Levels** command.

+## Career - **/career**
+1. In Career mode, there is a variety of career events ordered by level, from Beginner events (B) to Extreme events (S).
+As detailed, these are the license requirements for each level:
+    - C Level (Free Entry)
+    - B Level (B License)
+    - A Level (A License)
+    - IC Level (IC License)
+    - IB Level (IB License)
+    - IA Level (IA License)
+    - S Level (S License)
+2. Each event has a set of races to compete with other opponents.
+The higher the level, the more difficult and longer the events are.
+In order to earn a Gold Reward, you must finish 1st in all races in an event.
+    - Each event contain different regulations such as FPP, manufacturer, etc, for entry.
+Make sure that you have purchased or tuned a car that can qualify.
+    - If an event is too difficult, consider either tuning your car or purchasing new cars for the event.
+4. There are special events in Career Mode that can be unlocked by obtaining new licenses and increasing your driver level.
+These events have special prizes and new ways to gain more EXP points."